 At least once a month I paint live as a performance and the audience can experience the process with me as I discover the painting.
 When I paint with musicians, who also work within the space of time, it is an intimacy not found elsewhere- a nonverbal communication in the language of our respective art forms.
 The sound accompanies and informs the creation of the painting as we build a multimedia and multisensory 4 dimensional sculpture that can’t be fully captured because of the intertwining elements of space and time.
 The sound influences my color and gestural decisions, and the audience can hear the music and see those visual decisions as they happen.
 But after the sound fades and the act of painting stops, the canvas remains as a memory or shadow of the 4 dimensional collaboration.

-Melanie P. Brown is an exhibiting painter and teaching artist living and working in Chicago, IL. by way of Colrain, Mass. and Tulsa, OK.
-Melanie has performed live painting during collaborations with Ryan Ingebritsen, Jeff Yang, and the Ursa Ensemble.
-A long time teacher and former program director at Lillstreet Art Center, Melanie has been painting and teaching for 17 years in Chicago alongside children and adults of all ages.
+Melanie P. Brown (b.
+1972) is an exhibiting painter and teaching artist living and working in Chicago, IL. by way of Colrain, Mass. and Tulsa, OK.
+Melanie has performed live painting during collaborations with Ryan Ingebritsen, Jeff Yang, Eric Mahle, and the Ursa Ensemble.
+She also performs live painting regularly during concerts at Fulton Street Collective.
+A long time teacher and former program director at Lillstreet Art Center, Melanie has been painting and teaching for 19 years in Chicago alongside children and adults of all ages.
 Melanie holds a BA from Knox College in Galesburg, IL and an MFA in Painting from The American University in Washington, DC.